 I produce, arrange, teach, play trumpet, EVI (Electronic Valve Instrument), breathe music and love all things creative.
 I lead a number of bands, Bruce Cassidy’s Mbaqanga, (which features South African Township music), One World Trio (a world music project) and Bruce Cassidy’s Hotfoot Orchestra (a 10 piece wide-format band) populated by the finest virtuoso players in my chosen hometown of Toronto Canada.
 My latest project is Bruce Cassidy’s Anti-Gravity Machine and I traveled to Johannesburg South Africa to launch it.
 See a short rehearsal clip below.
-I teach improvisation, trumpet, and music production at Humber College in Toronto.
+I teach music theory at York University in Toronto where I am a PhD candidate.
 Please browse my site – leave a comment on the contact page and let me know if I can be of assistance to you in any way.

 In November 2016 I traveled to South Africa to launch my new chamber-jazz project Bruce Cassidy’s Anti-Gravity Machine

 Below is a short video clip courtesy of Maciej Lacny.

 From 1978 to 1980 I was musical director of Blood Sweat and Tears – here is a video from an appearance on a German TV show during a 1980 tour.

 Pulitzer Prize-winning composer Michael Colgrass has written a wonderful piece of music that shows off the EVI.
 It was premiered with the Esprit Orchestra on April 17, 2014.
 Below is Michael’s note about the composition: